Copyright 2002-2023 © All rights are reserved on our product designs.

 1ZZ or 2ZZ scraper

 The design has multiple scrapers and directional screening.
 Two principal angled scrapers both remove the oil and impart a vector with guidance towards the sump well.
-This is so oil can be transported across the engine in opposition to the g-forces trying to make it pool up into bays 3-4 -- the weak point of the OE wetsump design at sustained 1G+. * The pickup as seen below has two 2mm spacers under the strut and base which are included with the kit (spacers are discussed below).
-The pickup is normally farther away than it should be from the floor of the sump for competition use.
-The net effect of the spacers and thickness of the scraper plate is to lower the pickup by 2mm.
-Greater depth is possible.
-A 2mm doubling plate is available and recommended for the outside floor of the stock pan (mentioned below).
-This will make it much more difficult for road debris or shunts to push the floor of the pan up and close off the lowered oil intake.
+This is so oil can be transported across the engine in opposition to the g-forces trying to make it pool up into bays 3-4 -- the weak point of the OE wetsump design at sustained 1G+. * The pickup as seen below has two 3mm spacers under the strut and base which are included with the kit (spacers are discussed below).

 * This technique is not pulled from the thin air.
-Ford, Porsche and Mercedes engineers have all employed it in sump designs.
+Ford, Porsche, Nissan and Mercedes engineers have all employed it in sump designs.
 Here are a couple pictures of it employed in the modern Ford Cobra 4.6 pan:

-Use of the 1ZZ pan is highly recommended.
-It needs some slight relief at the windage tray baffle due to the 2ZZ pickup being shifted over and of greater outer diameter.
+If you choose to use the 1ZZ pan in lieu of the 2ZZ pan or aftermarket designs, it needs some slight relief at the windage tray baffle due to the 2ZZ pickup being shifted over and of greater outer diameter.
 Always check pickup to pan floor clearances when using a pan for a different engine series -- just a common sense rule of thumb.
-If you are using the stock 2ZZ pan, the OE windage tray is eliminated with use of this kit.
+Ideally the clearance will be .25" (6.4mm) to .375" (9.5mm)*.
+If you are using the stock 2ZZ pan, the OE windage tray is eliminated with use of this scraper kit.

 Regarding Moroso alloy pans...

 There are many people who have purchased the excellent Moroso alloy pan for the 1ZZ or 2ZZ engine.
 We make a modified windage tray insert with suspended directional screening for use in this product.
 It can be used with or without our scraper but of course we suggest using the scraper as well.
-Please be sure to tell us if this is your plan as there is a modified version of the scraper for use with the pan and/or replacement insert.
-Insert price: $149.95 Note that there are two versions of the tray insert depending on which version of Moroso pan you have.
+Insert price: $154.95 Note that there are two versions of the tray insert depending on which version of Moroso pan you have.